1. House and Senate Pass NDAA with NECA Wins

 A second round of PPP funding and reauthorization

 NECA’s Look Ahead: It is still very early on in negations and discussion draft language has not been finalized.
 NECA will continue to advocate our priorities as Congressional leadership crafts the package over the next few weeks.

 3. NECA Requests Infrastructure Funding

-NECA, along with a large coalition of groups, sent a letter to Congressional Leadership requesting the infusion of funding for state departments of transportation (DOTs) in order for the continuation of infrastructure projects across the country.
+NECA, along with a large coalition of groups, sent a letter to Congressional Leadership requesting the infusion of funding for state departments of transportation (DOTs) the continuation of infrastructure projects across the country.